exue026/mysite/index.md

 ## eero inc. - Software Engineering Intern

-I'm currently interning on the Growth team at eero.
-I'll be doing full-stack development on the Remote Network Management application, using technologies like React/Redux, Scala, and Play.
+I'm currently interning on the Growth team at [eero](https://eero.com){:target="_blank"} in San Francisco. eero is a startup that creates smart home wifi systems that heavily leverage the Cloud, which is one of my main areas of development focus.
+I'm working on the Remote Network Management product, using technologies like Scala, Play, React, Redux, Jest.

 ## Zenreach - Full-Stack Engineering Intern

 I worked at [Zenreach](http://zenreach.com){:target="_blank"}.
 Zenreach is a late-stage startup headquarted in California that provides Wifi marketing solutions for approximately 7000 businesses.
-Recently, they managed to raise $30 million in Series C funding, including contributions from NBA all-star Kevin Durant and actor/VC Ashton Kutcher.
+Recently, they managed to raise $30 million in Series C funding,including contributions from NBA all-star Kevin Durant and actor/VC Ashton Kutcher.

 Main technologies I used:
 * JavaScript, Python, Go